STUDENTS Policy

 more than forty-five (45) days after the request is made.

-except information designated as directory information by the District, shall
+educational record, except information designated as directory information by

-be confidential and shall be directly accessible only to school officials who
+the District, shall be confidential and shall be directly accessible only to

-higher learning, the District will provide students' names, addresses and
+institution of higher learning, the District will provide students' names,

-telephone listings.
-Parents will be notified annually of their right to
+addresses and telephone listings.
+Parents will be notified annually of their

-individually request that such information not be released without prior
+right to individually request that such information not be released without

 students as is given to institutions of higher learning.